Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: CCR property on reflexive Banach spaces

 In order to point out the significance of Theorem~\ref{Banach5}, we recall that many important Banach spaces, as for instance $L^p$-spaces or more general mixed-norm Lebesgue spaces $L^{p_1,\dots,p_k}$, carry irreducible representations of nilpotent Lie groups or even exponential solvable Lie groups (that is, Lie groups $G$ whose exponential map $\exp_G\colon\gg\to G$ is bijective); see \cite{LuMo01} and \cite{LuMiMo03}.
-In this connection, let us also make the following remark that shows in particular that Theorem~\ref{Banach5} cannot be extended beyond nilpotent Lie groups.
+Let us also make the following remark that shows that Theorem~\ref{Banach5} cannot be extended beyond nilpotent Lie groups.

 \begin{remark} \normalfont Let $G$ be any exponential solvable Lie group.
 Then the following assertions are equivalent: \begin{enumerate}[(i)] \item $G$ is a CCR (liminary) group, that is, every unitary irreducible representation of $G$ on a Hilbert space has the CCR property; \item $G$ is type R, that is, for every $g\in G$ all the eigenvalues of the operator $\Ad_G g\colon\gg_{\CC}\to\gg_{\CC}$ belong to the unit circle $\TT$ (equivalently, for every $x\in\gg$, all the eigenvalues of the operator $\ad_{\gg} x\colon\gg_{\CC}\to\gg_{\CC}$ are purely imaginary); \item every coadjoint orbit of $G$ is a closed subset of $\gg^*$; \item $G$ is a nilpotent Lie group. \end{enumerate} In fact, since $G$ is an exponential Lie group, it is a connected, simply connected, solvable Lie group of type~I (see \cite[Sect.
 0, Rem.
 3]{AuKo71}).
-Then, using also Glimm's characterization of separable $C^*$-algebras of type~I, we obtain that $G$ has the property GCR (is postliminary).
-Hence the first two assertions are equivalent by \cite[Ch.
+Then, using also Glimm's characterization of separable $C^*$-algebras of type~I, we obtain that $G$ has the property GCR (is postliminary), that is, for every unitary irreducible representation $\pi\colon G\to\Bc(\Hc_\pi)$ all compact operators on $\Hc_\pi$ are contained in the norm-closure of $\pi(L^1(G))$.
+Hence \eqref{GCR_item1}--\eqref{GCR_item2} are equivalent by \cite[Ch.
 V, Th.
 1--2]{AuMo66}.